Spanish for Children - The Must-Know for Parents

-There is a lot of neuroscientific prove, that having fun activates our emotional brain and hence, reinforces information retention.
+There is a lot of neuroscientific proof that having fun activates our emotional brain and reinforces information retention.

-In any children’s game, be it a symbolic or a locomotor play, there is much more to it than just entertainment.
+In any children’s game, symbolic or locomotor play, there is much more to it than just entertainment.
 Children test their physical skills, expand their social skills and train their cognition.

 Music, games, and stories work best to help children learn.
-These activities allow for introducing learning – inductive techniques, such as movement, repetition, multimodality.
+These activities allow for introducing learning-inductive techniques, such as movement, repetition, and multimodality.
 Music is a direct pathway to the brain that brings global cognitive benefits.

 A study conducted in Macedonia showed that teaching foreign languages in a game-based manner increases the motivation of students and their positive association with the foreign language.

-A story on the other hand provides children with the opportunity to absorb information about the rhythm and intonation of the language as well as learn new vocabulary in a contextualized way.
+On the other hand, a story provides children with the opportunity to absorb information about the rhythm and intonation of the language and learn new vocabulary in a contextualized way.

 Check out our list of Spanish books for kids!
-Here you can find plenty of ideas on how to expose your child to high quality language learning.
+Here you can find plenty of ideas on exposing your child to high-quality language learning.

 The Key to Learning is Interaction

-One of the groups learned Mandarin with a native speaker, the other one learned with audio and video exposure and the last one just by listening to the audio.
+One of the groups learned Mandarin with a native speaker, the other learned with audio and video exposure, and the last just by listening to the audio.

-Are you able to guess which group actually had the best results?
+Are you able to guess which group had the best results?

 Yes, it was by far the group taught by the native speakers.
 Human interaction is invaluable at this stage.

 Electronic media doesn’t provide the same rich experience as interactive communication.
 Studies on preschoolers have found similar results.
-Although vocabulary can be learned with videos, more complicated aspects of the language cannot be learned by watching TV without any interaction.
+Although vocabulary can be learned with videos, more complicated aspects of the language cannot be understood by watching TV without interaction.

-It is for this reason that online classes with native speakers produce better results than passively watching an electronic media program.
+This is why online classes with native speakers produce better results than passively watching an electronic media program.

 You have a crucial role to play, too.
-Engaging a child’s parents has proven to improve motivation and create positive associations with foreign languages.
+Engaging a child’s parents has improved motivation and created positive associations with foreign languages.
 Spanish lessons can be a great bonding experience for the whole family.

 Don’t be afraid to practice Spanish with your child!